AbhinavOC24/AbhinavOC24/README.md

 Full-Stack Developer and Web3 builder with an interest in creating social consumer apps.

 Exploring better ways to design systems and write better code.
-I also enjoy building at hackathons.

 I like pulling ideas and inspiration from art, music, manga, and anime—they influence how I approach design and product decisions.